pgriffel/pacioli/manual/definitions/deftype.markdown

 ---
-title: Type Definitions
+title: Type Definition
-layout: default
 ---

-# Type Definitions
+# Type Definition

 A type definition defines a new generic type.
 The syntax is